Nanobiosensorics/napari-cardio-bio-eval/README.md

 #### Import parameters:
 - Flipping: horizontal and vertical mirroring of the biosensor recording
-- Signal range type: measurement phase, individual point
-- Ranges???
+- Signal range type: with this you can choose how do you want to select a smaller range of the measurement in the next field *Ranges*
+    - measurement phase: you can give the index of the phases you want to see, for example with 0-1 you can view the measurement from the start to the first pause
+    - individual point: you can give any selected point, for example 34-275 then you can view the measurement from frame 34 to frame 275
+- Ranges: if you choose measurement phase then give the range of the phases you want to see and if you choose individual point then select the starting and end frames
-- Drift correction threshold: 25-500
+- Drift correction threshold: Ranges between 25 and 500.
 - Filter method: mean or median

-Beside the source directory you can set the import parameters and then click the ***Load and Preprocess Data*** button.
-After a few seconds the well images will appear on the viewer.
+After selscting the source directory and the fliping you can load in the data with the ***Load Data*** button.
+After the raw data is loaded you can select the slice of the measurement you want to work with and some other parameters.
+Then by clicking the ***Process Data*** button you start the processing and after a few seconds the well images will appear on the viewer.

+ÚJ KÉP KELL
 ![image](https://github.com/Nanobiosensorics/napari-cardio-bio-eval/assets/78443646/ab308f8c-cd3d-4e2c-a671-f001983a1326)

 Each well has its own layer.
 You can turn the layers visible or invisible by clicking  on the small eye icon next to each layer.
 If you do not need any of the wells then you can delete its layer and it won't appear in the next steps and also won't be exported.